SolarWind1956/opencv-wasm-emscripten/docs/research_landscape.md

 **Key ideas:**

--	camera-based observation of mussels
+- Monitoring mussels using video cameras placed in sealed transparent plastic containers at depth in close proximity to the observed mussel colonies.

--	image analysis using OpenCV
+- Image analysis using OpenCV

--	lightweight deployment through WebAssembly
+- Lightweight deployment via WebAssembly

--	browser-based visualization
+- Browser visualization

--	cloud-enabled monitoring architecture
+- Cloud-based monitoring architecture

+- Touch-based control of video recording parameters: camera lens angles, resolution, focus, shutter speed, etc., allowing biologists to select the most representative specimens for study from a large number of mussels in the observed part of the colony.

 Potential advantages: